-Hour-long time slots for special exhibition Life in Edo | Russel Wong in Kyoto on weekends and public holidays
+Missed Life in Edo | Russel Wong in Kyoto?

-Life in Edo | Russel Wong in Kyoto, is presented in collaboration with Kobe Shimbun and Russel Wong.
-The double-bill exhibition is centred on Japanese culture and craftsmanship, showcasing an array of woodblock prints and photography.
+Life in Edo | Russel Wong in Kyoto was a special exhibition held in ACM's Special Exhibitions Gallery from 16 April to 17 October 2021.
+It was presented in collaboration with Kobe Shimbun and Russel Wong.
+The double-bill exhibition centred on Japanese culture and craftsmanship, showcasing an array of woodblock prints and photography.
 These artworks tell stories of traditional and contemporary Japan, and reveal how one often merges into the other.

 The exhibition is presented in two parts, each spotlighting a different time period and multiple aspects of life in Japan: